Azure/azure-media-migration/README.md

 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Reporting Issues

+If you encounter any issues or bugs that you'd like to report, please feel free to open an issue.
+For bugs, it would be extremely helpful if you attach the output log file from the tool.

 ## Overview
 A command line tool to migrate your data from Azure Media Services.
 This tool helps you to migrate your media data from Azure Media Services (AMS).